Has this happened to you?

 Some studies have shown that protein in the urine can be a sign of preeclampsia, a condition that can cause complications for both the baby and the mother.

-But in most cases, bubbles in urine during pregnancy is no big deal.
+But in most cases, bubbly urine during pregnancy is no big deal.

 During pregnancy, women have to filter higher amounts of amino acids, and their kidneys enlarge.